 1. That previous to the time of execution of the conveyance the grantor has not conveyed the same estate or any right, title, or interest therein, to any person other than the grantee.

 2. That the estate is at the time of execution of the conveyance free from encumbrances.

-A special warranty deed, instead of warranting the title as against all persons, merely warrants the title against claims that arose during the period the grantor held title to the property.
+A special warranty deed, instead of warranting the title as against all persons, merely warrants the title against claims that arose during the period the grantor held title.
 A special warranty deed guarantees that the grantor has done nothing during the time he held title to the property which has, or which might in the future, affect the grantee’s title.

-A quit claim deed transfers whatever interest the grantor may have, without warranty of any kind.
-Such a deed makes no warranties as to the title but simply transfers to the buyer whatever interest the grantor has if any.
+A quitclaim deed transfers whatever interest the grantor may have, without warranty of any kind.
+Such a deed makes no warranties as to the title; it simply transfers to the buyer whatever interest the grantor has, if any.

 There are advantages and disadvantages to using a beneficiary deed.
 Problems can arise when the beneficiary is a minor or when there are multiple beneficiaries.
 Joint tenant situations also create potential problems involving the use of a beneficiary deed.

 In Arizona, deeds of trust are creatures of statute.
-Deeds of trust are used in place of mortgages and are favored by lenders because no “foreclosure” is required, no lawsuit is usually required and the property can be transferred to the lender in the event of a default much faster and at less expense than if a mortgage was used.
+Deeds of trust are used in place of mortgages and are favored by lenders because no judicial “foreclosure” is required.
+No lawsuit is usually required.
+The property can be transferred to the lender in the event of a default much faster.
+And with less expense than if a mortgage was used.

-The owner of the property called the “trustor” transfers ownership to a “trustee” (usually a title company) who holds the title for the benefit of the “beneficiary” (lender).
+The owner of the property (called the “trustor”) transfers ownership to a “trustee” (usually a title company).
+The trustee holds the title for the benefit of the “beneficiary” (lender).
 When the trustor pays the debt secured by the deed of trust the trustee reconveys the property to the trustor.
 If the trustor defaults, the trustee schedules a trustee’s sale and sells the property to the highest bidder.
 The trustee then issues a trustee’s deed to the successful bidder.